Meet Our Board Members

 Assistant Manager

-Alex is a lifelong Laramie local and started working at Big Hollow in 2010.
-He’s proud to serve the Laramie community through Big Hollow by providing access to local, healthy, and sustainable foods.
-He is a potter and an enjoyer of the outdoors; never more content than when walking through the woods with his wife and his dogs.
+A lifelong Laramie local, Alex started working at Big Hollow in 2010.
+He’s grateful to be a part of the Co-op and proud to serve the Laramie community by providing access to local, healthy, and sustainable foods.
+He is a potter and an enjoyer of the outdoors; never more content than when walking in the mountains with his family.

 Reilly Dibner